ShadenSmith/ModelStepper/README.md

 TEST PASSED
 ```

-On the other hand, here is the result of the `--fail` flag to demo a test failure.
+In contrast, here is the result of the `--fail` flag to demo a test failure.
 This
 mode sets `lr=0` in the tested model:
 ```bash
 $ deepspeed demo.py --deepspeed --deepspeed_config=ds_config.json --fail